mattbrepo/MinimizeWithLimits/README.md

 where the red line marks the reference value (_x0_) and the orange lines mark the two possible valid ranges.

-The following chart shows the same functions, but on the x-axis the distances of the values from the reference value are shown:
+The following chart shows the same functions, but on the x-axis, the distance from the reference value is shown:

 ![chart](/images/chart2.png)